 For ten years the school functioned in the shadow of conflicts and disagreements between the partners in Jaffa and Odessa and their counterparts in Paris regarding the Hebrew-nationalist method of the schools.
 As a result, in the 1902/1903 school year, at the recommendation of Ahad Ha’am, the girls’ school was transferred to the sole ownership of the Hovevei Zion organization of Odessa.
 The school continued to develop “thanks to the hard work of the teaching staff and the principal, who was wholeheartedly dedicated to this project.”

 Her pupils’ welfare and the school’s ongoing development were always Roza Joffe’s prime concern and she devoted herself to them with all her might.
 The school educated in the spirit of love of the Hebrew language and the values of Hebrew culture.
 When Ahad Ha’am visited the school, he was profoundly impressed and noted the good atmosphere that reigned in it, the excellent relations between the staff and the pupils, the utter dedication to their tasks of the educators and the diligence of the pupils, thirsting for knowledge.
-Roza cultivated the outstanding pupils; she trained them to become teachers in the moshavot, thus paving the way for them to lead economically independent lives.
+Roza cultivated the outstanding pupils; she trained them to become teachers in the Lit. "village."
+The dominant pioneer settlement type of the Jews in Palestine between 1882moshavot, thus paving the way for them to lead economically independent lives.
 At the same time, she was fulfilling Hovevei Zion’s goal of establishing a cadre of educators, which was perceived as the major purpose of the Hebrew girls’ school.
 Despite the difficulties with which she had to cope, she succeeded in establishing close connections with her pupils, who both respected and admired her.

 In addition to these external difficulties, Roza had to deal with unexpected internal problems.
 The Hebrew-speaking members of her staff opposed the extension of her appointment and harshly criticized the fact that she spoke both French and Russian.
 The topic that became the focus of the conflict was that her Hebrew was not perfect.
 In their opinion, a woman who was deficient in Hebrew and served as a teacher of French did not deserve to head a Hebrew school.

-As a Lover of Zion she had since childhood imbibed the desire to come on aliyah and participate in the Zionist project, it was now clear to her that her proper place was in the village rather than the city.
+As a Lover of Zion she had since childhood imbibed the desire to make Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.aliyah and participate in the Zionist project.
+It was now clear to her that her proper place was in the village rather than the city.
 She therefore reached a remarkable decision: to settle in one of the moshavot in the Galilee and there establish not only an agricultural holding, but perhaps also a school for the daughters of farmers.
 Henceforth it seemed to be quite natural that she should connect her life to the Hebrew village and work the land.
 She chose Yavne’el, the “mother of moshavot in the Lower Galilee.”

 Roza participated regularly in the general meetings of the moshavah and frequently expressed her opinions and presented proposals, but her suggestions were usually rejected.
 As an independent farmer she had voting rights equal to those of the male farmers.
 At the general meeting in November 1913 she was even nominated as chair of the committee, but she withdrew her candidacy.

-Joffe remained in Yavne’el until December 1913, when she died suddenly of anthrax poisoning (January 1914), a virus that humans incur from animals.
+Joffe remained in Yavne’el until December 1913, when she suddenly contracted anthrax poisoning, a virus that humans incur from animals, and died a month later.
 Her brother, Dr. Hillel Joffe, was summoned urgently, but he arrived too late to save her.
 She never married or raised a family and her dream of establishing a school for the daughters of farmers was cut short by her tragic death.

 The Central Zionist Archives, Jerusalem.
 Hillel Joffe Archive A24.